QMSTR/qmstr/doc/content/WIP/validation/_index.md

 succeeds the return code is zero.

 Depending on the file format, the manifest file may be included in the package.
-Support for that may be added to the validator.
+Each container format has known metadata only files that are ignored by or used as manifests for the validator.

 ## Verifying distributions